2023dc04097-Keerthi-Kumar-B/automl-healthcare-risk-prediction/README.md

 Logistic Regression was chosen for deployment due to its slightly better ROC–AUC, clear probability interpretation, and higher interpretability, while AutoML served as a validation framework.

 Run the app:
-pip install -r requirements.txt streamlit run app.py
+pip install -r requirements.txt, streamlit run app.py

 ⚠️ This application is intended for educational and screening purposes only.